IBUNHABIBU/Kamitech/README.md

 It seems like you're encountering an error related to SSH key authentication with the ed25519 key type in your Ruby application.
 The error message indicates that the ed25519 gem is missing, which is required for ssh-ed25519 support in net-ssh.
 Solution

+add
+gem 'ed25519', '>= 1.2', '< 2.0'
+gem 'bcrypt_pbkdf', '>= 1.0', '< 2.0'

+2.
+You have already activated uri 0.12.1, but your Gemfile requires uri 0.13.0.
+Prepending `bundle exec` to your command may solve this.

+Solution

+I removed the uri '0.12.1' in the vps using command

+`gem list uri`
+gem list -d uri
+gem uninstall uri
+gem install uri -v '0.13.0'

+2. 01 rake aborted!
+      01 ActiveSupport::MessageEncryptor::InvalidMessage: ActiveSupport::MessageEncryptor::InvalidMessage

+      Solution

+      I deleted the credentials.yml.enc
+      and then I created again using the command `EDITOR='code --wait' rails credentias:edit`

+3. DEBUG [a7255b43] 	rake aborted!
+ DEBUG [a7255b43] 	ActiveRecord::NoDatabaseError: We could not find your database: kamich.
+Which can be found in the database configuration file located at config/database.yml.

+ solution

+ I created the database in the vps using the sql commands

+ `CREATE DATABASE kamich`;

 ## Live link

 [Live Demo ](https://final-car-rent-api.herokuapp.com/api/v1/cars) of the project